RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 ### Reputation

-Members and listeners at 7 Cups have persistent identities, and the system keeps records of their activity.
-Some of these records are summarized on each member or listener's profile, and this data as a whole is known as reputation.
-Member reputation and listener reputation are handled in a broadly similar way but with differences in the detail.
+Members, listeners and therapists at 7 Cups have persistent identities, and the system keeps records of their activity.
+Some of these records are summarized on each of their profiles, and this data as a whole is known as reputation.
+Member, listener and therapist reputation are handled in a broadly similar way but with differences in the detail.

 A cheer is the basic reputation point awarded for activity.
 For example, a member who sends a message in a chatroom gets 2 cheers.
 A member or listener's headline reputation is a whimsical name, like Confident Walk 3, based on the cumulative number of cheers the person has earned.
 Thus, the headline reputation is based mainly on the quantity of interactions.